 The program is housed within the UK College of Medicine Department of Neuroscience and the Spinal Cord and Brain Injury Research Center.

 UKNeu-PREP is a two year, NIH-funded post baccalaureate program at the University of Kentucky College of Medicine.
-This is a training program for recent college graduates from underrepresented backgrounds who are interested in research careers in neuroscience but lacked access to research opportunities as undergraduates.
+This is a training program for recent college graduates who are interested in research careers in neuroscience, but lacked access to research opportunities as undergraduates.

 This two-year post baccalaureate program includes mentored laboratory research and experience, graduate level courses, opportunities for professional development, and mentorship.